Secondary Education And Teaching Requirements

 |Family Social Worker||0.7%||0.1%||5.2×|

-Secondary Teacher Education graduates earn on average $33k, putting them in the 25th percentile of earners with a degree.
+Secondary Education And Teaching graduates earn on average $k, putting them in the bottom percentile of earners with a degree.

 |Percentile||Earnings after graduation ($1000s USD)|